 A healthcare professional, likely a doctor, standing next to a patient on a weigh-in scale.
 The professional is pointing to a checklist on a large clipboard with checkmarks.
 Icons surrounding them include a grocery basket, medication bottles, pills and syringe, and a stomach with a spoon, indicating health and medical assessments.

-Participants will not be required to follow a specific plan.
+These participants will not be required to follow a specific plan.
 Rather, they will work with the doctor to determine what would be the best approach for them.